-I am a Lecturer in Developmental Psychology and Childhood.
+I am a Lecturer in Developmental Psychology and Childhood and Co-Director of the OU's Centre for Children's Wellbeing body, mind & media.
 Before joining the OU in 2016, I was based in Ireland where I researched and lectured at University College Dublin and other universities and NGOs.
-After a first degree in the humanities (German and History BA Hons, TCD), I spent a decade working as a food writer and journalist.
-After that I took a conversion Higher Diploma in Psychology and then a PhD (UCD), a critical examination of the widely used psychological construct of children's self-concept/self-esteem .
+After a first degree in the humanities (History and German, TCD), I was a food writer and journalist before returning to education to study psychology.
+My PhD (UCD) was a critical and child-centred examination of psychological approaches to children's self-concept/self-esteem .

-My work is designed to unfold the nuance and complexities of children’s experience, lives and well-being.
-To do so, I advocate for holistic, ‘both/and’ frameworks to bridge knowledge from disciplines often positioned in opposition to one another: child psychology and childhood studies.
-As a humanities-trained psychologist, interdisciplinary engagement is fundamental to my stance.
+My work is designed to unfold the nuance and complexities of children’s lives, experience and well-being.
+As a humanities-trained psychologist, interdisciplinary engagement is fundamental to my stance and I advocate for holistic, ‘both/and’ frameworks to bridge knowledge from child psychology and childhood studies, disciplines often positioned in opposition to one another.
 As a researcher who has worked in the media, I also seek to communicate with diverse audiences, making complex stories and issues accessible through public engagement.

 Working with children and young people as well as with the adults who seek to support and understand them, such as parents, teachers, other professionals and researchers, I have a particular interest in integrating findings of complex, mixed methods studies, to illuminate children and young people’s worlds at both large and small scale.
 Underlying my work is the view that adults have a great deal to learn from children – when they are prepared not only to listen to children, but also to hear them.